sherryyy19/agentic-ai-chatbot/README.md

 ## Note:
 * First load environment variables using: `pipenv shell`
 * Make sure the backend Python script is running in a separate terminal using the command: `python backend.py`
+* Then run the frontend program using command: `streamlit run frontend.py`

 ## Tools & Technologies